Frequently Asked Questions

 Will my child’s learning only cover Canada and Canadian topics?

-Within the Ontario curriculum, students also learn much about Trinidad & Tobago.
+Within the Ontario curriculum, students also learn parallel topics pertaining to Trinidad & Tobago.
 The Ontario curriculum is designed to develop students to be critical thinkers and have a global perspective.

 Is the school year broken down into three terms?

 The school year is divided into three terms for Elementary grades (Kindergarten to Grade 8).
 Term 1: September to December.
 Term 2: January to March. term 3: April – June.

 The school year is divided into two semesters for Secondary grades (Grades 9 to 12).

 Semester 1 – September to January.
 Semester 2 – February to June.

 Secondary students typically take four courses each semester.

 Does Maple Leaf cater to children with special needs?